ora0600/confluent-new-cdc-connector/README.md

 ```

 > [!IMPORTANT]
-> Please be informed that with connector GA we will introduce a new property: `Name: database.processor.licenses`.
+> Please be informed that this connector is GA since 23 April 2025.
+You need to use a new property: `Name: database.processor.licenses`.
 This is a required configuration on CC and optional on CP.
 Which is not covered here, yet.
+Please install connector into cdc-connector/confluent-hub-components (or use the fully-managed version)

 > [!CAUTON]
 > I did setup JSON as schema format without SR. This because I wanted to make the sink into Oracle 23ai simpler.
 If you need JSON_SR or AVRO or PROTOBUF, please change the config.